Types of honours and awards

 Royal Victorian Order (RVO)

-An award given by the Queen - usually to people who have helped her personally, like members of the Royal household staff or British ambassadors.
+An award given by the King - usually to people who have helped him personally, like members of the Royal household staff or British ambassadors.

 The committee decides which order someone should be a member of.
 You do not have to specify this in your nomination.

 |Who can be nominated